Slashroot101/Discord-SlashCommand-Nodejs/README.md

 ## About

-A template repository using Discord.js to boostrap your Discord Bot with Node.js.
+A template repository using Discord.js to boostrap your Discord Bot with Node.js to use slash commands.
 This template provides the basic structure for building commands, and to get started with your users.

 ## Requirements
 * Node.js Runtime